Dr. John A. Romeri, Director of Music Ministries and Organist

 John is the editor of the Cathedral Choral Series and the Cathedral Organ Series from Morning Star Music Publishers.
 Christ Cathedral will now be featured on the cover of the series.
 He has released a dozen CD’s with his choirs and as an organist.

-John is a Commander with the Order of St. John and a Knight Commander in the Equestrian Order of the Holy Sepulchre of Jerusalem.
+John is a Commander with the Order of St. John and a Knight Commander with Star in the Equestrian Order of the Holy Sepulchre of Jerusalem.
 John and Karen Romeri have two children and four grandchildren.

 David La'O Ball, Assistant Director of Music Ministries and Organist